On the isomorphism conjecture for groups acting on trees: Basic results on the Isomorphism conjecture

 Next note that given a group $H$, $(G_1\times G_2)\wr H$ is a subgroup of $(G_1\wr H)\times (G_2\wr H)$.
 Therefore the FICwF$_{\cal C}$ is true for $G_1\times G_2$ if it is true for $G_1$ and $G_2$.

 For $(2)$ let $H=K/G$.
 Then $K$ is a subgroup of $G\wr H$.
 Let $L$ be a finite group then it is easy to check that

-The isomorphism in the above display follows from lemma 2.5 in \cite{FL} with respect to some action of $H\wr L$ on $G^{H\times L}$ (replace $X$ by $A$ and $Y$ by $B$ in lemma 2.5 in \cite{FL}).
-The second inclusion follows from the algebraic lemma in \cite{FR}.
+The isomorphism in the above display follows from [\cite{FL}, Lemma 2.5] with respect to some action of $H\wr L$ on $G^{H\times L}$ (replace $X$ by $A$ and $Y$ by $B$ in [\cite{FL}, Lemma 2.5]).
+The second inclusion follows from the Algebraic Lemma in \cite{FR}.

 Now using $(1)$ and by hypothesis we complete the proof.

 For $(3)$ we need to prove that the FIC$_{\cal C}$ is true for $G\wr H$ for any finite group $H$.
 We now apply Lemma \ref{inverse} to the homomorphism $G\wr H\to Q\wr H$.
 By hypothesis the FIC$ _{\cal C}$ is true for $Q\wr H$.
 So let $S\in {\cal C}(Q\wr H)$.
 We have to prove that the FIC$ _{\cal C}$ is true for $p^{-1}(S)$.
 Note that $p^{-1}(S)$ contains $p^{-1}(S\cap Q^H)$ as a normal subgroup of finite index.
 Therefore using $(2)$ it is enough to prove the FICwF$ _{\cal C}$ for $p^{-1}(S\cap Q^H)$.
 Next, note that $S\cap Q^H$ is a subgroup of $\Pi_{h\in H}L_h$, where $L_h$ is the image of $S\cap Q^H$ under the projection to the $h$-th coordinate of $Q^H$, and since $\cal C$ is closed under taking quotient $L_h\in {\cal C}(Q)$.
 Hence $p^{-1}(S\cap Q^H)$ is a subgroup of $\Pi_{h\in H}p^{-1}(L_h)$.
 Since by hypothesis the FICwF$ _{\cal C}$ is true for $p^{-1}(L_h)$ for $h\in H$, using $(1)$, $(2)$ and Lemma \ref{finiteindex} we see that the FICwF$ _{\cal C}$ is true for $p^{-1}(S\cap Q^H)$.
 This completes the proof.\end{proof}